Hide Tanning, Grief Tending

 Are you providing food and lodging?

 Yes.
-All meals are included during your stay—simple breakfast options like oatmeal, yogurt, and bagels are available each morning, while lunch and dinner will be delivered by our retreat caterer.
+All meals are included during your stay—simple breakfast options like oatmeal, yogurt, and bagels are available each morning, while lunch and dinner will be cooked by our retreat chef, Hannah Smith.
 For sleeping arrangements, you can either camp with your own tent and sleeping bag, or choose to stay in our simple bunkhouse with an indoor bathroom and bunkbeds (for an additional $25 per night).

 I have dietary restrictions.
 How do you work with that?